missing-semester-cn/missing-semester-cn.github.io/automation.md

 presenter: Jose
 ---

-Sometims you write a script that does something but you want for it to run periodically, say a backup task.
+Sometimes you write a script that does something but you want for it to run periodically, say a backup task.
 You can always write an *ad hoc* solution that runs in the background and comes online periodically.
 However, most UNIX systems come with the cron daemon which can run task with a frequency up to a minute based on simple rules.

 On most UNIX systems the cron daemon, `crond` will be running by default but you can always check using `ps aux | grep crond`.